Callback-Jack/MVVM_NewsApp/README.md

 ### How to view the project:

 - you can either use my online demo page: https://android-app-demo-page.netlify.app.
-  (current account status only allow one user at a time, if the load fails or the queue is full, please just wait a bit and refresh the page)
+  (current account status only allows one user at a time, if the load fails or the queue is full, please just wait a bit and refresh the page)
-- Or download the MVVM_NewsApp.apk file and install on an android device or a simulator.
+- Or download the MVVM_NewsApp.apk file and install it on an android device or a simulator.
 - Or clone the project and open it in Android Studio.
+Request an `API_KEY` from newsapi.org, add it to `app/src/main/java/com/callbackequalsjack/my_mvvm_newsapp/util/Constants.kt` to start using it.

 ### Step-by-step project building: